lihebi/wiki-old/_wiki/scholar/se/term.md

 an intermediate representation in which every variable is assigned exactly once
 * `IR`: Intermediate Representation
 * `context sensitive`: consider only paths along witch calls and returns are properly matched.
+* `mutation testing`: small syntactical changes are made to random locations in the original program to generate a large number of mutants.
+The test suite is then run against each mutant.
+Use it because known real faults is not practical to get.